Eating Disorders in Pre-Adolescents

 EDH: Please tell us a little bit about yourself and your current involvement in the eating disorder community.

-Dr. McCallum: We use Family Based Therapy, team based interventions, partial hospital and medication strategies to help patients with eating disorders
+Dr. McCallum: We use Family Based Therapy, team-based interventions, partial hospitalization and medication strategies to help patients with eating disorders

-EDH: What are some of the issues that face adolescents dealing with eating disorders?
+EDH: What are some of the issues that adolescents face when dealing with eating disorders?

-Dr. McCallum: Adolescent Brains are still rapidly developing, emotion regulation is emerging, more impulsive in action, mindsight not fully developed
+Dr. McCallum: Adolescent Brains are still rapidly developing, emotion regulation is emerging, more impulsive in action, and mindsight is not fully developed

 Dr. McCallum: Adolescent bodies are changing rapidly.
-They are gaining weight, height and shape is changing.
+They are gaining weight, and their height and shape are changing.

-Dr. McCallum: This may increase anxiety, especially if prone to social anxiety
+Dr. McCallum: This may increase anxiety, especially if you are prone to social anxiety

 Dr. McCallum: Teens with eating disorders often miss some school due to the need for monitored meal support and intensive treatment.